3DCP-TUe/3DCP.data/README.md

 [**utils**](utils): This folder contains helper files and resources used throughout the project, such as figures for README files and the scripts used to generate them.

+## Framework development rules and workflow

+This section describes the rules and workflow for developing the 3DCP.data framework.

+- **main**: Protected branch reflecting the latest stable framework version.
+- **next-release**: Active development branch for _finalized_ updates, improvements, and new features.

+We use the following workflow:

+1. Implement and test changes in your own branch or fork.
+2. Once fully working, open a pull request to the `next-release` branch.
+3. Changes will be reviewed and merged if approved.
+4. The `next-release` branch is merged into `main` when a new release is made.

+Both `main` and `next-release` are always fully functional, with `main` always reflecting the latest released version.

 ## Version numbering

 This project uses the following versioning scheme: